 - From the workplace to the health place: employer leadership in improving health

 - Fostering healthy lives by introducing behavioural change.

-- Second application cutoff, only in Belgium/Netherlands and Germany/Switzerland: in September
+- Second application cutoff in Germany/Switzerland: 12 September 2019

 - Project grant agreement signatures: Dependent on selection, expected June-September 2019

 - Grant attribution (total budget): Dependent on selection, expected August-October 2019

 - Intermediate report: Required before 31 December 2019

 - Final report: Required at the end of the project